Explore Self, Majors, & Careers

 Did you know that there are over 22,000 occupational titles in the United States and over 100 academic majors at ECU?
 You cannot possibly think about or investigate all of them.
 You may want to start by learning about different job titles in your major or field of interest, required skills and experience, job outlook in that area, and salary and advancement opportunities.
 ECU Career Services provides many tools and resources to help you explore these possibilities.

-What Can I Do with This Major?
+What Can I Do with this Major?

 Whether you’re exploring majors or searching for information about your chosen field, What Can I Do with This Major can help!
 Learn typical career areas and types of employers that hire in these fields and areas of student, as well as strategies to make you a more marketable candidate in careers of interest.